To merge two pandas DataFrames on multiple columns, you can use the merge()

 In this article, I will explain how to merge two Pandas DataFrames by multiple columns when columns on the left and right DataFrames are the same and when column names are different.

-# Below are some quick examples of merging DataFrames on multiple columns
+# Quick examples of merging dataframes on multiple columns

 # Example 1: Merge default pandas DataFrame without any key column